The Registered Disability Savings Plan Process

 The Registered Disability Savings Plan pilot project has been made possible through the Maple Tree Fund and the Government of Nova Scotia's Poverty Reduction funding.

-Nova Scotians with disabilities of any income level can have an RDSP.
-Having these savings cannot be used in determining provincial income supports.
+Nova Scotians with disabilities of any income level can have an RDSP and having these savings cannot be used in determining provincial income assistance supports.